skostousov/Interior-Ocean-Properties-Inference/README.md

 ## 16/05/2025

 1. ~~Implement train-test split within dataset.py~~
-2. Create test script + visualization of results
+2. ~~Create test script + visualization of results~~

 #### Log:
 - implemented train-test split, although model fails to converge even remotely for the 1993 dataset (2021 is fine)!!!!
+- MSE Loss is almost zero but mixed layer depth estimation is pretty dismal.
+MSE might be an unsuitable loss function.